 Law reform typically aims to improve protection for the vulnerable, sustain the rule of law and increase human rights.
 It has to be respected, reliable, rigorous and responsive.
-Law reform agencies have to capture the attention of governments, and law reformers therefore need to be dynamic, imaginative, creative and forward-thinking.
-They can be catalysts of change, responsive both to the public they serve and to the latest issues and challenges in the world.
+Law reform agencies have to capture the attention of governments.
+Law reformers can be catalysts of change, responsive both to the public they serve and to the latest issues and challenges in the world.

-- Other major contributors such as parliamentarians, judges and academic lawyers.
+• Other major contributors such as academic lawyers, parliamentarians and judges.

 How participants will benefit

-- Discover the full value to law reformers of wide consultation and outside expertise
+• Discover the full value of wide consultation and outside expertise

-- Enable you to share your experience with others from different legal and political systems
+• Enable you to share experiences with others from different legal and political systems